Dakine Hot Laps 5L Review

 The Hot Laps pack uses a bladder and hose hydration system.
 The bladder holds up to 70 ounces or 2-liters of water.
 A Phaser bite valve is located at the end of the hose.
 There is a magnetic clip that holds the hose on the waistband.
 This helps store the hose while riding and makes removing and replacing it for drinking quick and easy.

 When it is time to take a drink, remove the hose from the waistband magnet and have a swig.
 The Phaser bite valve works well.
-There is sufficient water flow and you don't need to pull too hard on the valve to have a drink.
-You don't need to twist the valve open or closed to allow water to come out, it is always open.
+There is sufficient water flow, and you don't need to pull too hard on the valve to have a drink.
+You also don't need to twist the valve open or closed to allow water to come out as it is always open.
 Upon completion, you can lower the hose back to the magnetic buckle that holds it in place.
 It can require some attention to detail when returning the hose to the buckle.
 When properly clipped in place, the magnetic buckle holds the hose firmly.
-The problem is if you don't properly seat the magnetic buckle on the hose into the buckle on the waistband, the connection is weak and the hose can fall off.
+The problem is if you don't properly seat the magnetic buckle on the hose into the buckle on the waistband, the connection is weak, and the hose can fall off.
 It isn't overly difficult, but you really need to make sure the magnets are flush.

 Ease of Filling

 Other bags have a quick-connect hose where you can very easily detach the hose from the bladder.
 This is nice as you can leave the hose in place, remove the bladder, and fill it.
-The Hot Laps 5L does not have this quick-connect system.
+The Hot Laps does not have this quick-connect system.
 The hose is more or less fixed in place.
 It can be removed, but you don't want to have to do this each time you fill the bladder.
-Each time you fill the Dakine's bladder, you have a choice to make.
+Each time you fill the bladder, you have a choice to make.
 Either remove the entire bladder and hose from the pack, fill it, and reinstall, or fill the bladder while the hose is still routed through the bag.
-Filling the bladder with the hose in place is trickier than it sounds and it can be difficult to avoid spilling.
+Filling the bladder with the hose in place is trickier than it sounds, and it can be difficult to avoid spilling.
 Removing the bladder and removing/rerouting the hose is the cleaner way to do things, but it is far more difficult.
 This pack could really use a quick-connect system as pulling the hose out every time is a hassle.

-The Hot Laps 5L pack is reasonably comfortable.
+The Hot Laps pack is reasonably comfortable.
 The straps are of average comfort, although they are a little bit narrower than some of our most comfortable packs.
 Generally speaking, the broader the waist straps, the higher the level of comfort.
 Narrow straps can twist up more easily and jab you in the stomach.
 In addition, they can sometimes interfere with your shorts.
-The Hot Laps 5L has a respectable waistband.
+The Hot Laps has a respectable waistband.

-The shape of the bag is solid.
-It isn't as well-articulated as some of the other options in our test.
+The shape of the bag is solid, though it isn't as well-articulated as some of the other options in our test.
 Our favorite bags conform to your back/waist more easily.
 Still, the Hot Laps has a decent fit.
 The pack has two straps, one on each side, that run between the main storage area and the hip panels.
 If you cinch these down, it helps the pack hug your hips a little more effectively.
 When this pack is fully loaded with 2 liters of water and all of your tools and snacks, it does have a tendency to bounce and jostle around more than our top-rated packs for comfort.
 We found this pack was most comfortable when it wasn't packed to the brim.

 The front storage compartment is nice and simple.
 Upon unzipping the pack, you will find the far wall of this compartment features a few sub-pockets.
 On the right is a taller, vertical slot that works well with a tube or a cell phone.
 To the left is a wider zone that features a couple more slots.
 The biggest organization pocket features a velcro closure system to avoid spillage.
 The other two are shallower and much smaller, these would be good for a CO2 shooter, tire plugs, and a quick link.
 On the front side of the pocket, there is one more compartment of decent size.
 A cell phone would work well in this as well as a larger multi-tool.